ranmufei/dockerfile-php5.6.22-python2.7.11/README.md

 # dockerfile-php5.6.22-python2.7.11

 Dockerfile to construct container to run PHP scripts for PHP stacks designed to run through php-fpm dispatched through Nginx.

-Also contains Python2.7 equiped with pip, pythongit (for mapping storage against active branch), and fabric.
+Also contains Python2.7 equiped with pip, pythongit (for mapping storage against active branch), boto and fabric.

 Extra packages include rsync for copying php into DOCUMENT_ROOT in deployment.